adamhill/ArchitecturalKatas-2023/domain/camera-domain.md

 ### Core System
-- A networking stack that can handle SMTP and HTTP
+- A networking stack that can handle SMTP or HTTP

 #### 1. Connection service
+The connection service configures, authorizes and stores the information the Camera needs to communicate with the Notificiation system.

 #### 2. Messaging Service
 Two types of messages need to be able to be handled